 Dublin statistics on countries responsible for asylum application

-This article describes the latest situation — data for 2017 — in relation to the numbers of requests, the type and reasons of requests.
+This article describes the latest situation — data for 2019 — in relation to the numbers and types of requests, and the reasons for requests.
 It also refers to subsequent stages in the procedure, namely decisions taken concerning the requests, as well as any transfers of responsibility and persons resulting from accepted requests to Member States which accepted the responsibility to examine their applications.
-Data are provided for all EU Member States as well as the four European Free Trade Association (EFTA) countries as they are associated to the Dublin III Regulation.
-Data are also provided for a total for the EU-28 Member States, although it should be noted that due to missing data some totals are based on available data and the precise coverage of each value is explained in the text or footnoted in the accompanying figures.
+Data are provided for all EU Member States as well as the United Kingdom and the four European Free Trade Association (EFTA) countries as they are associated to the Dublin III Regulation.
+Some totals are also provided for the EU-27, although it should be noted that due to missing data (information for Czechia is systematically missing for the latest year as are data for Cyprus for some indicators) these are based on available data and the precise coverage of each value is explained in the text or footnoted in the accompanying figures.

-Between 2008 (the start of the time series) and 2017 the overall number of incoming and outgoing Dublin requests increased steadily.
-This trend is more prominent from 2013 onwards, where in 2016 in particular Dublin requests have leaped upwards, following the recent migration crisis in 2015 which had resulted to increased numbers of asylum applicants in the EU — see Figure 1.
+Between 2009 and 2019 the overall number of incoming and outgoing Dublin requests increased greatly, with this development more prominent from 2013 onwards — see Figure 1.
+In 2016 in particular, Dublin requests leapt upwards, following a large inflow of migrants in 2015 which resulted in increased numbers of asylum applicants in the EU-27.
 In theory, the total number of requests should be similar for incoming and outgoing requests.
-In Figure 1 these are not the same for several reasons, including: the data are shown for the EU-28, but requests may also be sent to or received from EFTA countries; the data for the EU-28 are incomplete, with different coverage almost every year and also differences in the coverage for incoming and outgoing requests even for the same year; possible administrative differences in the method and timing of recording of requests.
+In Figure 1 these two totals are not the same for several reasons, including: the data are shown for the EU-27, but requests may also be sent to or received from EFTA countries; the data for the EU-27 are incomplete, with different coverage almost every year and also differences in the coverage for incoming and outgoing requests even for the same year; possible administrative differences in the method and timing of recording of requests.

-In 2017, there were large disparities in incoming requests between EU Member States (Figure 2), both in terms of how many requests were handled and also in terms of the net requests received (the difference between the number of incoming and outgoing requests).
+In 2019, there were large disparities in incoming requests between EU Member States (see Figure 2), both in terms of how many requests were handled and also in terms of the net requests received (the difference between the number of incoming and outgoing requests).

-Four Member States sent out (outgoing requests) less than 100 requests: the three Baltic Member States (Estonia, Latvia and Lithuania) and Spain.
-A total of 12 Member States sent between 100 and 1 000 requests, while 10 Member States sent between 1 000 and 11 000 requests of which latter group Greece (9 559) and Austria (10 482) sent the most.
-The largest numbers of outgoing requests were sent by France (41 253) and Germany (63 326).
-The three Member States making the largest number of (outgoing) — Germany, France and Austria — were ones that had no major land borders with countries outside of the EU or EFTA and as such asylum seekers arriving by land were likely to have come through another EU Member State or an EFTA country to reach them.
-In fact, this was true for most of the Member States having made at least 1 000 outgoing requests, the only exceptions being Greece and Romania.
+Six EU Member States sent out (outgoing requests) less than 100 requests: Spain, the three Baltic Member States (Estonia, Latvia and Lithuania), Slovakia and Bulgaria.
+A total of nine Member States sent between 100 and 1 000 requests, while nine Member States sent between 1 000 and 12 000 requests, including the Netherlands (9 267) and Belgium (11 882).
+However, by far the largest numbers of outgoing requests were sent by France (48 321) and Germany (48 844).
+The four Member States making the largest number of outgoing requests — Germany, France, the Netherlands and Belgium — were characterised by having few or no major land borders with countries outside of the EU, the United Kingdom or EFTA; as such, asylum seekers arriving by land were likely to have come through another EU Member State or an EFTA country to reach them.
+In fact, this was true for most of the Member States having made at least 1 000 outgoing requests, the only exception being Greece.

-Equally, Germany received the largest number of incoming requests in 2017, a total of 26 927, however this was only marginally more than the number received by Italy (26 627).
-None of the other EU Member States received more than 8 000 requests; nine of them received less than 1 000 requests, among which was Cyprus which received less than one hundred requests, the smallest number.
+Italy received the largest number of incoming requests in 2019, a total of 34 921, considerably more than the number received by Germany (23 710) which had the next highest number.
+Greece (13 382 requests) and France (10 668) were the only other EU Member States to receive more than 10 000 requests; eight of the Member States received less than 1 000 requests, among which was Cyprus which received less than one hundred requests (85 requests; 2018 data), the lowest number.
 Member States receiving many incoming requests include both primary destination countries for asylum seekers and EU-border countries.
-For example, Italy, Bulgaria and Hungary are EU-border countries and received many incoming take back requests for asylum seekers who first entered the EU through their borders.
-On the other hand, Germany, France and Sweden also received many incoming requests, reflecting asylum seekers making an initial application in these countries before moving on to another country.
+For example, Italy, Greece, Spain, Poland, Bulgaria, Hungary and Romania are EU-border countries and received many incoming take back requests for asylum seekers who first entered the EU through their borders.
+On the other hand, Germany, France, Sweden, the Netherlands and Austria also received many incoming requests, reflecting asylum seekers making an initial application in these countries before moving on to another country.

 Incoming take charge and take back requests

-In 2017, there were twice as many incoming take back requests (87 300) as there were take charge requests (43 500) in the EU-28.
-This pattern — more take back than take charge requests — was observed in 16 EU Member States in 2017 while the reverse situation was observed in the remaining 12 Member States.
-The ratio of take back to take charge requests was particularly high in Bulgaria and Romania — see Figure 4.
-By contrast, more than two thirds of requests received in Malta, the Baltic Member States and Czechia were take charge requests.
+In 2019, there were more than three times as many incoming take back requests (100 260) as there were take charge requests (32 680) in the EU-27 (excluding Czechia and Cyprus).
+This pattern — more take back than take charge requests — was observed in 20 EU Member States in 2019 (and in Cyprus in 2018) while the reverse situation was observed in the remaining five Member States for which data are available (no data for Czechia).
+The ratio of take back to take charge requests was particularly high in Bulgaria and Slovenia (19 and 18 take back requests for each take charge request) and to a lesser extent in Austria, Ireland, Sweden, Luxembourg and Denmark — see Figure 4.
+By contrast, more than two thirds of requests received in Spain, Portugal, Latvia and Estonia were take charge requests.

-The two pie charts in Figure 5 present the different reasons that underlie requests for taking charge or taking back.
+The two pie charts in Figure 5 present the different reasons underlying requests for taking charge or taking back.

 Taking charge relates to the following reasons (the statistics also include a category for reason unknown which is only used by countries when detailed data by reason are not available) as laid down in the Dublin III Regulation: